-(a) a person carrying a dangerous weapon that is either securely encased, as defined in this part, or not within such close proximity and in such a manner that it can be retrieved and used as readily as if carried on the person;
+(a) an actor carrying a dangerous weapon that is either securely encased, as defined in this part, or not within such close proximity and in such a manner that it can be retrieved and used as readily as if carried on the person;

-(b) any person who uses or threatens to use force in compliance with Section 76-2-402; or
+(b) an actor who uses or threatens to use force in compliance with Section 76-2-402;

-(c) any person carrying a dangerous weapon in the person's residence or the residence of another with the consent of the individual who is lawfully in possession.
+(c) an actor carrying a dangerous weapon in the actor's residence or the residence of another with the consent of the individual who is lawfully in possession;

-(3) It is not a defense to prosecution under this section that the person:
+(3) It is not a defense to prosecution under this section that the actor:

 (a) is licensed in the pursuit of wildlife of any kind; or